ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-1-3.md

-# Importance of Monitoring and Tracking Progress

-## Introduction

 Monitoring and tracking progress are vital components of project management that ensure project success.
 In this chapter, we will explore the significance of monitoring and tracking progress in project performance measurement.
 We will discuss how these techniques provide valuable insights into project development, enable effective decision-making, and help mitigate risks.
 By implementing robust monitoring and tracking mechanisms, project managers can stay informed, make timely adjustments, and ultimately deliver successful projects.